obi3965/node.js-tutorials/README.md

 # node.js-tutorials

-## table of contents
+## Table of Contents

-1. Global objects
+### Global objects
+*global object in node.js is not the window object because we are not in browser*